Higham Park: Zborowski family

 In 1910, Countess Margaret Laura Zborowski purchased the estate for £17,500, which included the farm, 225 acre and twelve houses.
 Born Margaret Laura Astor Carey, she was a granddaughter of William Backhouse Astor, Sr. of the prominent Astor family.
 She had been Madame de Stuers before her divorce from Alphonse Lambert Eugène, Chevalier de Stuers (1841–1919).
 In 1880, she had married Count Eliot Zborowski, who died at the La Turbie hill climb in 1903.
 Countess Zborowski immediately commissioned a £50,000 refurbishment of the house from the architect Joseph Sawyer, who added the Palladian architecture front, encasing the eighteenth century core.

 On her death in 1911, the estate was inherited by her 16-year-old son, Count Louis Vorrow Zborowski.
 Louis instantly became the fourth richest under-21-year-old in the world, with cash of £11 million and real estate in the United States, including 7 acre of Manhattan and several blocks on Fifth Avenue, New York City.

 Setting up an engineering works in the stables, Louis and engineer Clive Gallop designed and built the first aero-engine powered racing cars in the world.
-The pair built four cars, one of which was later immortalised in Ian Fleming's fantasy novel and film production.
+The pair built four cars, one of which was later immortalised in Ian Fleming's fantasy novel and film production, Chitty Chitty Bang Bang.

 The first was powered by a 23,093 cc six-cylinder Maybach aero engine, called "Chitty Bang Bang".
 A second "Chitty Bang Bang" was powered by 18,882 Benz aero engine.
 A third car was based on a Mercedes 28/95, but fitted with a 14,778 cc 6-cylinder Mercedes aero engine and was referred to as The White Mercedes.
 These cars achieved some success at Brooklands.

 Another car, also built at Higham Park with a huge 27-litre aero engine, was called the "Higham Special" and later "Babs" and was used in J.G.
 Parry-Thomas's fatal attempt for the land speed record at Pendine Sands in 1927.

 In January 1922 Louis, his wife Vi, Gallop and Pixi Marix together with a couple of mechanics took Chitty Bang Bang and the White Mercedes across the Mediterranean for a drive into the Sahara Desert, in the tracks of Citroen's kegresse expedition.